MicheledG/ServerlessTasksManager/README.md

 # Serverless REST API for Tasks Mgmt

-This repository contains the definition of a Serverless service named "tasks-manager" that implements the requirements specified by Empatica in the second assignment described in the interview assignment [doc](doc/assignment.pdf).
+This repository contains the definition of a Serverless service named "tasks-manager".

-The service exposes an HTTP REST API to manage "tasks" performing CRUD operations on a database.
+The service exposes an HTTP REST API to manage "tasks" performing CRUD operations on a NoSQL database.

 ## Repo Structure

 The repository contains the following resources:

-- [doc](doc) folder with info regarding the empatica assignment and Tasks Manager service
+- [doc](doc) folder with info regarding the implemented service
 - [src](src) folder with the code for the lambda functions to deploy in cloud
   - [tasks_manager](src/tasks_manager) folder contains the handler of the business logic functions
   - [basic_authorizer](src/basic_authorizer) folder contains the handler of the basicAuthorizer function